 How does ‘structural marginalization’ play out in real life?

-A phrase like “structurally marginalized” (sometimes referred to as “underserved” or “disadvantaged”) refers directly to the connection between social and economic factors (such as education, employment, and housing) and health.
+A phrase like “structurally marginalized” (sometimes referred to as “underserved” or “disadvantaged” or "vulnerable populations") refers directly to the connection between social and economic factors (such as education, employment, and housing) and health.
 It’s well-documented that many people in structurally marginalized situations have underlying health conditions that are influenced by their socioeconomic status, and that these conditions put them at a higher risk for complications from a number of diseases, including COVID-19.
 This explains why, as Dr. Ogbuagu points out, the death rate for Black Americans is generally higher than whites for heart disease, stroke, cancer, asthma, influenza, pneumonia, diabetes, and HIV/AIDS; Puerto Ricans suffer disproportionately from asthma and HIV/AIDS; and Mexican Americans from diabetes.

 These figures are influenced by factors that, at first, might seem unrelated to health and medicine but, in fact, are closely intertwined.
 In the case of COVID-19, Dr. Nwanyanwu notes that many people of color live together with several generations of family members; when you live in a crowded house, isolation is difficult.
 “We’re always telling people they need to quarantine and what that should look like,” she says.
 “But if you have a family in a one-bedroom apartment in a city as opposed to a five-bedroom house in a suburban town, that might not be possible.
 If someone in your house gets COVID-19, everyone else could get it, because there is no place to quarantine.”